Olevi-id/ip-idp-documentation/_pages/a-general/0-general.md

 ### IdP

-We refer to the IdP service an instance of an IdP entity and in some situations your own deployment as the _IdP_, although in OpenId Connect terms the entity performing the authentication of the users is referred with term _OpenId Provider (OP)_.
+We refer to the IdP service as an instance of an IdP entity and in some situations your own deployment as the _IdP_, although in OpenId Connect terms the entity performing the authentication of the users is referred with term _OpenId Provider (OP)_.
 The term IdP dates back to older times when SAML2 was the prominent protocol for authentication.
 For concistency we still use the old term in this documentation although it most often refers to _OIDC OP_.

 ### RP or Rp